jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 enables you to add a build step, which is useful for Java applications, and to control additional deployment options.
 However, those options are more advanced than this basic workflow.

+Notice the warning message on this page about outgoing changes.
+These are project files that are created when you created your Git repository project.
+You'll check in those files later in this tutorial.

 To change the deployment settings, you click **CONFIGURE**.
 To manage your application in Bluemix, you click **MANAGE**.
 You can request a build of your application by clicking **REQUEST BUILD**.